 The benefits it has on cognition is the main reason why people see Cyclazodone as a potent Nootropic with the only downside being the potential side effects.

-In addition when it comes to the toxicity and long-term use of Cyclazodone, we don’t have any studies (and only very limited history of human usage) which is why the exact toxic dose is still unknown.
+In addition, when it comes to the toxicity and long-term use of Cyclazodone, we don't have any studies (and only very limited history of human usage) which are why the exact toxic dose is still unknown.

 Is it addictive?

 Given the similarities that Cyclazodone and amphetamines have, a question that comes to mind is if Cyclazodone has addictive properties or not.

 Whenever it comes to amphetamine-like stimulants, addiction is always a serious concern.

 Compared to Pemoline, Cyclazodone doesn't seem to show any addictive properties.
 That being said caution is always advised like it's the case with all monoamine agents.

 It's worth noting that tolerance to the effects of it only seems to develop with prolonged use.
 Hence, why people need larger dosages in order to feel the effects.

 If you stop taking Cyclazodone, it usually takes anywhere from 4 to 7 days for the tolerance to be reduced to half.

 Cyclazodone enhances cognitive performance and is used as a study aid.